 The (Slow) Demise of Flash and Java

-There was a time when Java and Flash applets were the only way to add “decent” visual interactivity on a web site.
+There was a time when Java and Flash applets were the only way to add “decent” visual interactivity to a website.
 Java was (and is) a formal language taught in many schools, which had made it an especially easy choice for academic visualizations.
 Flash was (and is) easy to learn with friendly development tools that have made it highly popular among the general web development community.

-While Flash still commands a presence on around 17% of web sites (Figure 11.7) the use of it as a visualization medium is in a slow, steady decline.
-In contrast, Java applets hold on to a razor thin 0.1% share of the web.
+Although Flash still commands a presence on around 17 percent of websites (Figure 11-7), the use of it as a visualization medium is in a slow, steady decline.
+In contrast, Java applets hold on to a razor-thin 0.1 percent share of the web.

+Figure 11-7: The decline of flash [793725 c11f007.eps]

+TE: I think that this graph should be redone with a vertical axis range from 0% to 30%.
+The current range (17% to 29%) does not accurately convey (visually) the absolute change in share.
+Unless there is a VERY good reason, all time series graphs intended to communicate about trends should have a range starting with zero.
+AR: Yeah.
+I knew better, too.
+Rushed it out.
+If you end up editing it, I suggest you change y-axis to “Percent Flash Usage Across Web”.
+Right now, it doesn’t say “Flash” anywhere.
+Kezia]]

+[AU: If you redo this figure, please provide the new version when you submit the author review of this chapter.
+Thanks, Kevin (PJE)]

+AR: done. removed axis labels and added chart title as well.
+It’s also EPS and color now, too

-Figure 11.7 The decline of flash [793725c11f07.png]The fading of each technology can be attributed to many factors, including
+The fading of each technology can be attributed to many factors, including:

-The never-ending vulnerability, breach and security update cycle along;
+The never-ending vulnerability, breach, and security update cycle

-The rise in popularity of platforms such as the iPad, iPhone and other touch environments that do not provide support for web site elements built with these tools, and
+The rise in popularity of platforms such as the iPad, iPhone, and other touch environments that do not provide support for website elements built with these tools

-The increased native platform capabilities due to widespread adoption of HTML5, CSS and Javascript across the most used browsers
+The increased native platform capabilities due to widespread adoption of HTML5, CSS, and JavaScript across the most used browsers

 To reach the broadest audience, it’s best to avoid proprietary technologies or visualization toolkits that require browser extensions.

-Facilitating Directed Exploration
+Facilitate Directed Exploration

-Donald Norman coined the phrase “the tyranny of the blank screen” in his book, The Design of Everyday Things.
-The perfect, illuminating, interactive visualization lies somewhere between this fully open, on-screen world and a fixed graphic.
-What design choices made the “Breaches” visualization easy to explore?
+Donald Norman coined the phrase “the tyranny of the blank screen” in his book The Design of Everyday Things.
+The perfect, illuminating, interactive visualization lies somewhere between this fully open, onscreen world and a fixed graphic.
+Which design choices made the World’s Biggest Data Breaches visualization easy to explore?